frostplexx/sunshine_virt_display/readme.md

 - Everything is small when a device with retina display connects
 - Disconnecting is sometimes slow and janky but will fix itself after ~15s
+- On MacBooks with notches the notch will be ignored and will cut into content

 ## Tested On